cedre266/Uda-Nanodegree/README.md

-# Uda-Nanodegree
+# Udacity-Build-My-World

-## Project: Build My World
+Construction of a basic world in ROS Noetic and Gazebo 11.3, using the native building and model editors.

-Construction of a basic world in Gazebo.
+## Get Started

 Inside the project folder:
 ```